Admonito/batterytester/README.md

 # batterytester
 A Battery Tester script that prints and writes a .txt file about: Time,your usage,Elapsed time(in seconds),Cpu usage(in percent),Battery percent  and about the battery charging or not charging.
+>The Script was tested on Gnu/Linux,but it should be compatible with Windows and MacOS